MrHamdan/the-superhero-direction/README.md

 ## About the project
 •	This is a simple react project.

+• This project is building by React, React Router, React Bootstrap, React Rating.

-•	Functional component is used to make this project.
+• Functional Component is using to build this project.

-•	It's similar to make a club or ecommerce type site.
+•	It's similar to make a club or e-commerce type site.

-•   You can hire famous youtubers for yor company promotion or making them brand ambassador for your company profit.
+• This project is Online Learning platform where you can buy course and learn anything you want.